SR-005/Data-Droids-Godot-SHN/README.md

-# Project Name
+# Once A Dino Always A Dino
-Once a Dinosaur Always A Dinosuar- it is a brief story of a dinosaur fighting it's way back from extinction.
+Once a Dino Always A Dino- it is a brief story of a dinosaur fighting it's way back from extinction.
 Much more twists awaits....
 ## Team members
 1. [Sreeran V Gopal](https://github.com/SR-005)
 2. [Shahrukh Dawood](https://github.com/Shakmoot)